 Yet in addition to these health worries are many other problems caused by the pandemic.
 The economic fallout from the lockdown pushing the world to the brink of a financial depression is a matter of great concern for everyone.
 Economic uncertainty hangs like a cloud, even for those who may not any symptoms from the disease.
 This results in fear, anxiety, worry and agitation in the psyche.

-Thee social disturbances from the pandemic are bringing up deep-seated political, religious and cultural divides, not unifying humanity.
-We see greater polarization socially and politically in countries East and West, with people getting emotionally disturbed at individual and collective levels.
+Thee social disturbances from the pandemic are bringing up deep-seated political, religious and cultural divides.
+We see greater polarization in countries East and West, with people getting emotionally disturbed at individual and collective levels.
 We must remember that these are conditions of increased fear affected by the pandemic, blocking real solutions to the problem which require a united approach to the disease.
+The media too often highlights panic for the power of sensationalism to draw in readers, but which can become irresponsible and misleading.

 Yoga and Ayurveda